veniamin-ilmer/gui-builder/README.md

 The hope is that eventually someone will build a cross-platform Crate, that the GUI Builder would build into.

-* The GUI Builder should not have standardized functions for building widgets.
+* The GUI Builder will not have standardized functions for building widgets.

-We should not be abstracting away a Crate's insides for the users convenience.
+We should not be abstracting away a Crate's insides for the user's convenience.

 If a crate is inconvenient to use, that should not be hidden from the user.